-How effective is FAM in comparison to other birth control methods?
+How effective is fertility awareness method compared to other birth control methods?

-How effective is FAM in comparison to other birth control methods?
+How effective is fertility awareness method compared to other birth control methods?

 One of the biggest reservations people face when deciding to use fertility awareness as a method of birth control is effectiveness.
 Thanks to the misinformation around fertility awareness and the rhythm method (more commonly called cycle tracking or period tracking in recent times) many women are sceptical that fertility awareness can provide effective birth control.